 Packing up for a camping trip can be stressful.
-Often times my family will have the goal of leaving our house by 8 am only to find ourselves pulling out of the driveway around lunch time.
+Often times my family will have the goal of getting in the car and leaving our house by 8 am only to find ourselves pulling out of the driveway around lunch time.

 Our late departures are usually due to not being packed ahead of time, forgetting and remembering camping items, and questioning what to bring.

-Only once we fully embraced our camping check lists did we find ourselves leaving on time and with a bit more peace of mind.
+Only once we fully embraced our car camping checklists did we find ourselves leaving on time and with a bit more peace of mind.

-We have organized this checklist to be easy to read, show the importance of each item, where to buy it and any other info that we can provide.
+I have organized this checklist to be easy to read, show the importance of each item, where to buy it and any other info that I can provide.

-Importance Ranking: After each item you will see a number which indicates the level of importance for that item.
+Importance Ranking: After each item, you will see a number which indicates the level of importance for that item.
 Importance was calculated based on average state park camping during the peak camping months of June-August.
-So if you are camping in a more secluded area or during Fall, Winter or Spring, adjust our importance rankings accordingly.
+So if you are camping in a more secluded area or during Fall, Winter or Spring, adjust the importance rankings accordingly.

-Purchase: After many items you will see a link of our recommendation of where to buy the said item.
-These links will take you to the store that sells said item, we do make a small commission off many of the items purchased through these links.
-This helps us run Beyond The Tent and your purchases are greatly appreciated.
-These recommendations are from where we have purchased our gear and we truly recommend these suppliers.
+Purchase: After many items, you will see a link to my recommendation of where to buy the item.
+These links will take you to the store that sells the item, I do make a small commission off many of the items purchased through these links.
+This helps me run Beyond The Tent and your purchases are greatly appreciated!
+These recommendations are where I have purchased my gear and I truly recommend these suppliers.

 Reviews: After many of the items you will also find reviews of those items that we have done here on Beyond The Tent.
 This link may take you to an individual review of a specific product of to a list of reviews.

 Many of the items you see will not have reviews.
 This is because of one of two reasons.
 First, the item might be too small and basic to merit a review.
 Second, we may not have gotten around to writing up the review yet (I’ve got a lot of writing to do!).